rupeshtiwari/rupeshtiwari.github.io/_posts/2021-02-01-publishing-jekyll-blog-post-to-dev-to-using-github-ci-cd-pipeline.md

 ---
 layout: post
-title: Publishing Jekyll Blog Post to Dev.to using GitHub CI/CD Pipeline
+title: 'Publishing Jekyll Blog Post to Dev.to using GitHub CI/CD Pipeline'
 date: 2021-02-01 15:03 -0500
-description: Learn how to use publish dev.to GitHub action to create new workflow to publish your Jekyll Blog Post to Dev.to post
+description: 'Learn how to use publish dev.to GitHub action to create new workflow to publish your Jekyll Blog Post to Dev.to post'
 tags:
   - blogs
   - jekyll